 The start of the system is currently delayed by a legal challenge in Germany.
-However, it is expected that once this issue has been resolved, the system will come into force in 2019.
 You can read the latest news on the UPC here www.nlo.eu/en/news

 A single patent covering all participating states